gronxb/lopm/README.md

 > pnpm add -g lopm # or yarn global add lopm / npm install -g lopm
 > lopm -v
 ```
+## Command
+* `list`
+   Displays a list of available local packages and local packages specified in the current project.
+* `sync`
+   Hardlink the local packages.
+* `run`
+   The command entered in the parameter is executed.
+Local packages found during execution are placed in watch mode, and 'sync' commands are executed when they change.

 ## Getting Started